 Once approved, H1-B employees are allowed to remain in the US for a duration of 3 years, extendable to up to six years, so long as s/he continues to work for the sponsoring employer.
 Should an employee leave the original employer that sponsored his/her H1-B visa, they must have their new employer sponsor them.

-Notably, the H1-B visa’s most attractive feature, is the fact that it is an immigrant visa, meaning that H1-B visa holders can ultimately apply for a Green Card and become a permanent resident of the United States.
+Notably, the H1-B visa’s most attractive feature is the fact that it is an immigrant visa, meaning that H1-B visa holders can ultimately apply for a Green Card and become permanent residents of the United States.
 This process is also completed through the employer, who is required to sponsor the employee in order for a green card application to be processed.

 At Joorney Business Plans, we have extensive knowledge of the H1-B visa application processing.
-Not only have we worked with our attorney partners to create business plans as supporting documentation for hundreds of H1-B petitions, we’ve even successfully completed applications for H1-B employees of our own.
+Not only have we worked with our attorney partners to create business plans as supporting documentation for hundreds of H1-B petitions, but we have also successfully completed applications for H1-B employees of our own.

 Joorney Business Plans

 We are uniquely aware of what USCIS looks for in their H1-B visa petitions, and ensure that your company’s H1-B business plan meets all H1-B Visa petition requirements including:

 - A detailed account of Educational background and/or work history and synthesis of previously acquired skills to be used in US position

 - A clear definition of the employer-employee relationship between the employee and the petitioning U.S. employer